brimdata/zed/zng/docs/spec.md

 #### 3.2.2 Value Syntax

-Each UTF-string field parsed from a value line is interpreted according to the type descriptor of the line.
+Each UTF-8 string field parsed from a value line is interpreted according to the type descriptor of the line.
 The formats for each type is as follows: